vincent64/minecraft-chat-history/README.md

 > [!WARNING]
 > It is normal if Windows SmartScreen show a message saying "Windows protected your PC".
-> It is because the installer requires administrator privileges to download the files, which Windows doesn't like.
+> It is because the installer requires administrator privileges to download the files while being a newly created EXE file, which Windows doesn't like.
-> The installer contains no virus at all.
+> The installer contains no virus at all and the source code of it is available.
 You can click on "Run anyway" safely.